 Ingredients

-- 3 lbs (1.36 kg) boneless beef short ribs, Note 1 I get them at Costco
+- 3 pounds (1.36 kg) boneless beef short ribs, Note 1 I get them at Costco

-- Garnish (optional) – chopped green onion, parsley and/or toasted sesame seeds.
+- Garnish (optional) – chopped green onion, parsley and/or toasted nutty sesame seeds.

 Kalbi Marinade (see Note 2 for substitutes)